Rudy-Code/forest/README.md

 https://rudydev1.github.io/forest/

+## Version History

+- 1.0.0
+  - Initial Release
+- 1.0.1
+  - Split style files into smaller ones
+  - Change meta tags and title
 ## Credits

 The task to be completed and the mockup of the page is from the MMC SCHOOL course: [Kurs Tworzenia Stron WWW cz.
 4](https://mmcschool.teachable.com/p/kurs-tworzenia-stron-www-cz-4)

-## Version History

-- 1.0.0
-  - Initial Release

 [product-screenshot]: dist/img/img.png